IBM/Train-Custom-Speech-Model/README.md

 To try out the model, either create your own recorded medical dictation in wav format (use 8KHz sampling rate), or use one of the first 5 test wav files located in `/data/Audio` (remember, we left those out of the data set used to train the model).

 If running the application, click on the `Transcribe` tab and then browse to your wav file.
+You can select any combination of base or custom model for language and acoustic.
+Using custom model for both should give the best result.

 If using the command line, enter the following:

 ```bash
 python ../cmd/transcribe.py <my_dictation.wav>
 ```

+Similarly to the application, you can set or unset the environment variables `LANGUAGE_ID` and `ACOUSTIC_ID` to select any combination of base or custom model for language and acoustic.
+If the corresponding variable is unset, the base model will be used.
+The transcription will be displayed on the terminal as well as written to a file with the same name as the audio file but with the file extension `.transcript`.

 ## 7. Correct the transcription